MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 ## UEFI secure boot

-HoloLens 2 enforces Unified Extensible Firmware Interface (UEFI) Secure Boot at all times, and UEFI only boots Microsoft trusted platforms.
+HoloLens 2 enforces Unified Extensible Firmware Interface (UEFI) Secure Boot at all times, and UEFI only boots Windows Holographic for Business.
 Secure Boot ensures that the entire boot chain is verified for integrity, and that Windows always boots with the correct security policies applied to it.
 To learn more about Secure Boot go here.

 ## TPM